 sudo rm -rf “/path to the app files”

 sudo rm –rf System/Application/XCode.app

-rm command removes the directory entries on a Mac system.
-Somes of the options supported with the command in this respect are –
+rm command removes the directory entries on a Mac.
+Some of the options supported with the command in this respect are –

-We can use this command to remove applications on Mac as applications are also a form of file.
+This command can be used to remove applications on Mac as applications are also a form of file.